ouzmno/PiStorms_updated/README.md

 **Updated** *README.md*

 As prepared PiStorms image not available anymore, there are two ways to get PiStorms softwares.
 One is to buy PiStorms starter kit (a SD card with the image written included).
-Another is to execute 'setup.sh' with sudo privilege on whatever raspian systems.
+Another is to execute 'setup.sh' with sudo privilege on whatever raspbian systems.

 I have updated the bash file and renamed as *setup_raspberry_pi_os_updated_v2.sh*.
 The easiest way to run the script is to git this repository and go to the `PiStorms_UPDATED/setup/` where the bash file is located.